-If the University's Chief of Police, or designee, in conjunction other with administrators, University local first responders.
+If the University's Chief of Police, or designee. in conjunction with other administrators, University local first responders.
 Public Health Officials and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the Fitchburg State University Community, the Fitchburg State University Police and Media Relations will collaborate to determine the content of the message.
 Initial messaging will be sent out using a prescripted message or template.
-Some or all of the systems described below are used to communicate the threat to the Fitchburg Community State University the appropriate segment of the community if the threat is limited to a particular building or segment of the population.
+Some or all of the systems described below are used to communicate the threat to the Fitchburg State University Community or the appropriate segment of the community if the threat is limited to a particular building or segment of the population.